Available with Image Analyst license.

 VLC Media File (vob)

-FMV is designed to support a variety of diverse operational environments, from time-critical situation awareness and emergency response utilizing live-streaming video, to analysis of hourly or daily archived videos for monitoring, to forensic analysis of historical archived data.
-Each type of application requires intuitive visualization and analysis tools to quickly and easily identify and record features or situations of interest, and to disseminate extracted information to decision makers and stakeholders.
+FMV supports a variety of diverse operational environments, from time-critical situation awareness and emergency response using live-streaming video to analysis of hourly or daily archived videos for monitoring to forensic analysis of historical archived data.
+Each type of application requires intuitive visualization and analysis tools to quickly identify and record features or situations of interest and to disseminate extracted information to decision makers and stakeholders.
 FMV capabilities for decision support are categorized into essential functionality below.

-The View tab for Standalone Video is contextual and is enabled when you select a video in the Contents pane.
+The Player tab is contextual and is enabled when you select a video in the Contents pane.

-The View tab contains tools for navigating the video, adding and managing graphics, and viewing video metadata.
-These tools are also available on the DVR for ease of operation.
+The Player tab contains tools for navigating the video, adding and managing graphics, and viewing video metadata.
+These tools are also available on player for ease of operation.

 Tool operations include zooming the associated map view to display the full video frame on the ground, displaying the sensor ground track and field of view of the video frame on the ground, and zooming and panning the map to follow the video on the ground.
 These tools allow you to have geographical context when working with your video data.

-The video player is called a digital video recorder (DVR) and has a familiar look and feel to a common DVR.
 The video player includes standard video controls such as play, fast forward, rewind, step forward, step backward, jump to the beginning, or jump to the end of the video.
 You can zoom in to and roam a video while it is in play mode or in pause mode.
-The size and position of the zoomed view within the video frame are indicated in the overview window.

 Creating video bookmarks is an important function for recording phenomena and features of interest when analyzing a video.
-Video bookmarks can be collected in the different modes of playing a video, such as play, pause, fast-forward, and rewind.
-Bookmarks can be described in the Bookmark pane that opens when you collect a video bookmark.
-Bookmarks are collected and managed in the Bookmarks pane available on the ArcGIS Pro Map tab, in the Navigate group.
+You can collect video bookmarks in the different modes of playing a video, such as play, pause, fast-forward, and rewind.
+You can describe bookmarks in the Bookmark pane that opens when you collect a video bookmark.
+Bookmarks are collected and managed in the Bookmarks pane, available on the ArcGIS Pro Map tab in the Navigate group.

 Add metadata to videos

-Only videos that contain essential metadata can be used in FMV.
+You can only use videos that contain essential metadata in FMV.
 Professional-grade airborne video data collection systems generally collect the required metadata and encode it into the video file in real time.
 This data is readily input directly into the FMV application, either in live-streaming mode or from an archived file.

 Consumer-grade video collection systems often produce separate video data and metadata files that must be combined into a single FMV-compliant video file.
 This process is performed in the software and is referred to as multiplexing.
-FMV provides a tool named Video Multiplexer that encodes proper metadata at the proper location of the video file to produce a single FMV-compliant video file.
+FMV provides the Video Multiplexer tool, which encodes proper metadata at the proper location of the video file to produce a single FMV-compliant video file.
 Each video and metadata file uses time stamps to synchronize the encoding of the proper metadata in the proper location in the video file.

 The metadata is generated from appropriate sensors, such as GPS for x,y,z position, altimeter, and inertial measurement unit (IMU), or other data sources for camera orientation.
 The metadata file must be in the comma-separated values (CSV) format.

 The FMV metadata is used to compute the flight path of the video sensor, the video image frame center, and the footprint on the ground of the video image frames.
-FMV also supports the Motion Imagery Standards Board (MISB) metadata specifications, composed of 87 parameters.
-All the MISB parameters that are provided will be encoded into the final FMV-compliant video, including all 87 parameters, or a subset.
+FMV also supports the Motion Imagery Standards Board (MISB) metadata specifications.
+All the MISB parameters that are provided will be encoded into the final FMV-compliant video.

 One set of FMV parameters includes the map coordinates of the four corners of the video image frame projected to the ground.
 If these four corner map coordinates are provided, they will be used.
 Otherwise, the tool will compute the video footprint from a subset of required parameters.